x3zapper/tp/docs/DeveloperGuide.md

 * **Vendor**: A person or organization that supplies goods or services to the business
 * **CRM**: Customer Relationship Management - a system that helps businesses manage and analyze their interactions and data with current and potential customers.
 * **CRUD**: Create, Read, Update, and Delete - the four fundamental operations used to interact with persistent storage like databases.
+* **UTF-8**: A character encoding system used to represent text on computers, able to encode every character in the Unicode standard using a variable number of bytes

 --------------------------------------------------------------------------------------------------------------------